jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 Technologies
 ------------

-The 4th level in the namespacing denotes the used technology.
-It is kind of analogus to a file extension.
-You can might find two assemblies: platform-independent and one platform-specific.
+The 4th level in the namespacing denotes the used *technology*.
+It is sort of analogous to a file extension.
+You might find two assemblies: one platform-independent and one platform-specific.

 - JJ.Data.Calendar
 - JJ.Data.Calendar.__NHibernate__